model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 }
 ```

-The `ensures` macro performs an AST rewrite constiting of an extraction of the
+The `ensures` macro performs an AST rewrite consisting of an extraction of the
 expressions in `old` and a replacement with a fresh local variable, creating the
 following: